Note: This post ceased tracking COVID data on June 21, 2022

-New coronavirus infections are on the rise in parts of the country, while falling in former hot spots like New York.
+New coronavirus infections are on the rise in parts of the country, while falling in some former hot spots.

 As the weeks and months drag on, experts expect to see a patchwork of surging and subsiding local epidemics — particularly if the virus starts to spread rapidly in places that are relaxing lockdowns that have brought the economy to its knees.

 The charts and maps below will help you track this shifting landscape and will be updated regularly.
 The colors indicate whether the number of new cases has risen or fallen in the last two weeks.
 In locations highlighted in pink, new cases have surged, while green shows where the number has declined.
 The darker the shade of pink or green, the larger the relative rise or fall.

 Because the number of confirmed new cases on any day can fluctuate widely, we have used the daily average of new cases over the last seven days to provide a more stable measure on any given day.
 Locations shown in light gray have either had very few cases in the past two weeks, or the number has changed by less than 5%.

 Click on each state on the map for more details, or search for individual states in the table below, which is sorted by population in descending order.
 The small line charts show how the daily average of new cases has changed over the last two weeks.